American Spikenard is widespread in Massachusetts, seen often during forest walks.

 Aralia racemosa (American spikenard)

-SIZE AND POT INFORMATION: More details coming in May type: shrub-like herbaceous perennial sun needs: part sun/part shade, shade water needs: average, moist height: 4' plant spacing: 3' distance bloom time: July, August bloom color: green
+SIZE: 1 gallon pot type: shrub-like herbaceous perennial sun needs: part sun/part shade, shade water needs: average, moist height: 4' plant spacing: 3' distance bloom time: July, August bloom color: green

 deer resistant (please note that does not mean deer proof) edible parts: berries